The great thing about free homeschooling resources, sites and online materials is that they really need to inspire you as well as the kids!

 My homeschool friends Diana and Tom have set up a great website to help you with free language resources.

 Learn Online is a free and easy to use system for learning European languages for kids and young adults.
-You can learn French, Spanish, Latin American Spanish, German, Italian, English and Welsh with ic language.
+You can learn French, Spanish, Latin American Spanish, German, English and Welsh with ic language.

 I've got lots more free homeschooling resources, materials and online sites to share with you.
 We'll be looking at free homeschool worksheets and printables as well as homeschooling freebies.